openshift/enhancements/enhancements/cloud-integration/azure/azure-workload-identity.md

 The Cloud Credential Operator's command-line utility (`ccoctl`) will be extended with subcommands for Azure which provide methods for,
 - Generating a key pair to be used for `ServiceAccount` token signing for a fresh OpenShift cluster.
-- Creating an Azure blob storage container to serve as the identity provider in which to publish OIDC and JWKS documents needed to establish trust at a publically available address.
+- Creating an Azure blob storage container to serve as the identity provider in which to publish OIDC and JWKS documents needed to establish trust at a publicly available address.
 This subcommand will output a modified cluster `Authentication` CR, containing a `serviceAccountIssuer` pointing to the Azure blob storage container's URL to be provided as a manifest for installation.
 - Creating Managed Identity infrastructure with federated credentials for OpenShift operator `ServiceAccounts` (identified by namespace & name) and to output secrets containing the `clientID` of the Managed Identity to be provided as manifests for the installer.
 This command will process `CredentialsRequest` custom resources to identify service accounts that will be associated with Managed
   Identities in Azure as federated credentials.
-For self-managed installation, `CredentialsRequests` will be exracted from the release image.
+For self-managed installation, `CredentialsRequests` will be extracted from the release image.

 ```sh
 $ ./ccoctl azure